 Hive Mind: Back when he was an Animate Inanimate Object he split his consciousness between the stuffed rabbit in the Abyss and the other rabbit outside of it.
 This ended when he transferred Lacie's last memory to Jack, destroying his rabbit body in the real world.
 His other body became the chain B-Rabbit.

-This only really applies to Oz.
+Immortality: Through Body Surf and a back-and-forth case of Merlin Sickness.
+Seems to be Made of Iron as well, considering how a gunshot wound merely knocked him out temporarily.
 Jack's soul gradually broke because of this process, whilst Oz, being a natural-borne Chain and not rejected by the Abyss, did not share his fate.
 The only reason Jack could keep taking his body back was because one of his soul pieces ended up back in his body, probably during the fiasco at Cheshire's dimension.

 I Owe You My Life: Retrace LXXI reveals that he felt this way towards Lacie, who gave him "life" when he was just B-Rabbit.